Leibniz Association

 Recently working group Survey of the PhD Network assessed the well being of the PhD researchers in the various Leibniz associations based on a conducted survey.
 The lack of proper means to address mental health well-being sparked discussions.
 Adoption of the mental health guide within the Leibniz Association addresses the issue of mental health of our doctoral researchers.

-The guide deals with steps to decrease the psychological stress during the PhD.
 Clear fields of actions are stated which can be implemented in all the institutes.
 Actions like awareness-raising, removing taboos from mental health and how to recognize critical factors leading to mental health issues and many more are elaborated on the guide

 Realizing that PhD on its own can be stressful and the uncertainties with the career path ahead can get overwhelming, but knowing that the Leibniz association will be there to guide and counsel the researchers who need it comes as a reassuring support.